 Staircases are the central pod in most buildings.
-They provide a very important function by linking areas and people together, whilst contributing to the aesthetics of a space too.
-In fact, staircases are usually one of the first integral parts to be laid out during new constructions, and often dictate the layout of an entire property.
+They provide an essential function by linking areas and people together while contributing to the aesthetics of the space.
+In fact, staircases are usually one of the first integral parts laid out during new constructions and often dictate the layout of an entire property.

-Given their importance, you should look to enhance your staircase with decorative and functional features – and lighting does this extremely well.
-Not only can lighting design improve the looks of your staircase, and wider area, but serves a real purpose in terms of safety.
+Given their importance, you should look to enhance your staircase with decorative and functional features – and stairway lighting does this exceptionally well.
+Not only can stair lighting design improve the looks of your staircase and the wider area, but it serves a real purpose in terms of safety.

 Basics of staircase lighting

-When it comes to lighting your staircase, there are two initial decisions to be made:
+When it comes to stair lighting ideas, there are two initial decisions to be made:

-- Where should my staircase lighting be placed?
-And:
+- Where should my staircase lights be placed?

 - What type of lighting should be used?